 The operation or parking of any motor vehicle on the property of Illinois Tech is a privilege granted by the university.
 In order to maintain a safe and clear means for the movement and parking of vehicles, Illinois Techhas adopted and enforces regulations contained herein.
 Each owner/operator is responsible for being familiar with these regulations and will be held responsible for violations thereof.
-Access, Card, and Parking Services is charged with the responsibility of enforcing parking regulations at Illinois Tech.
+Parking Services is charged with the responsibility of enforcing parking regulations at Illinois Tech.
 This is accomplished primarily through the issuance of citations to vehicles in violation of the published Illinois Tech parking regulations.
 Citations must be paid or appealed within 7 days of the issue date.
 The regulations contained herein are subject to revision, addition, and/or amendment.
 Such revisions will be posted and/or published for the information of the Illinois Tech community.

 The primary objectives of the parking regulations are to:

 - Provide students, employees, and visitors with the opportunity to park a motor vehicle while at Illinois Tech.

 - Enforce safety for pedestrians and vehicular traffic.